-The Ruidoso area is chock full of opportunities for fun for young and old alike.
-The young and young at heart will enjoy our parks, playgrounds, skiing, horseback riding or just hanging out by the river.
-Below are some of the most popular destinations for the younger members of the family.
+Ruidoso is chock full of opportunities for young and old alike, from parks and playgrounds to Ruidoso skiing, horseback riding, or just hanging out by the river.
+This list of things to do in Ruidoso includes the most popular destinations for the younger members of the family.

-A large community built playground adjacent to the White Mountain Schools at the corner of Hull and White Mountain Drive.
-There are many features that will keep kids active and amused for hours – much more here than just swings and admission is free.
+Kids Konnection Park is large, community-built playground adjacent to the White Mountain Schools at the corner of Hull and White Mountain Drive.
+There are many features here — much more than just swings! — that will keep kids active and amused for hours, and best of all admission is free.

-Near the Pizza Hut on Sudderth drive.
-This large amusement area features go carts in three different sizes with their own tracks, bumper boats with water guns, miniature golf and an arcade.
-New for the summer of 2006 is a human maze.
+Located near Pizza Hut on Sudderth Drive, this large amusement park features three different sizes and levels of go-carts tracks, bumper boats with water guns, an 18-hole miniature golf course, a human maze, panning for gold, a video arcade, and a snack bar.
 Funtrackers is open from Memorial Day weekend to Labor Day weekend, seven days a week.
-They are also open Spring Break, weekends, Christmas Break, and some major holidays throughout the year.
+They are also open over spring break and on weekends over Christmas break, as well as major holidays throughout the year.

 101 Carrizo Canyon Rd.

 No license or fishing tackle needed.
-Catch a trout to eat or release just a few miles east of Ruidoso Downs Racetrack.
-If fishing isn’t your thing, try the paddleboats for some fun in the sun.
-(575) 378-4216
+Catch a trout to eat or release, just a few miles east of Ruidoso Downs Racetrack.
+If fishing isn’t your thing, try the paddle boats for some fun in the sun.

-There are a variety of outfitters in the area to get you and your family in the saddle.
-Choose from shorter trail rides close to town or half day to full day adventures into the heart of the White Mountain Wilderness.
+There are a variety of horseback riding outfitters in the area to get you and your family into the saddle.
+Choose a shorter trail ride close to town, or opt for half-day to full-day adventures in the heart of the White Mountain Wilderness.
 Reservations are recommended.

 Drive north from Ruidoso on Hwy.
-48 (locally Mechem Dr.) for 4 miles and turn left on Hwy.
-532. This road winds 12 miles up the mountain to Ski Apache.
-In the winter kids can learn how to ski or snowboard in group classes from the age of 7.
-For 4, 5 and 6 year olds a special program called Kiddie Korral teaches skiing with some indoor time for rest.
+48 (locally known as Mechem Drive) for 4 miles and turn left on Hwy.
+532 (Ski Run Road).
+This road winds 12 miles up the mountain to Ski Apache.
+In the winter kids can learn how to ski or snowboard in group classes, available for ages 7 and up.
+For 4-, 5- and 6-year-olds, a special program called Kiddie Korral teaches skiing with some indoor time for rest.
 Ski season generally runs from Thanksgiving Day through the end of March.
-Summertime is always great on the mountain for a picnic or a hike.
-In July and August the gondola is open for rides to the summit at 11,400 feet and the frisbee golf course is open for play.
+In the summertime, the mountain is always great for a picnic or a hike.
+In the summer the gondola is open for rides to the summit, and disc golf course is open for play.

-Find the Ruidoso Bowling Center just behind Farley’s.
-Besides the eight lanes for bowling you will find pool tables, an arcade and a lounge.
+The Ruidoso Bowling Center is located just behind Farley’s, on the northeast corner of Mechem and White Mountain Drive.
+In addition to bowling you will find pool tables, an arcade, and a lounge.

 1202 Mechem Drive, Ruidoso

-Located adjacent to the Lawrence Brothers Supermarket.
-This is the only local movie theater.
-It shows recent releases on 3 different screens matinees and evenings.
-Call anytime for show and screening time information 721 Mechem Dr. (575) 257-9444
+Located adjacent to the Lawrence Brothers Supermarket, this is Ruidoso’s only big-screen movie theater, showing new releases on 3 different screens (matinee and evenings).
+Call for screening times.

-These are a great way to enjoy the outdoors in Ruidoso.
-They include Two Rivers Park behind the visitor’s center on the 700 block of Sudderth, Schoolhouse Park on the 500 block of Sudderth near the swimming pool, Cedar Creek Day/Picnic Area is just a mile west of the Smokey Bear Ranger Station on Cedar Creek Drive and Mon Jeau Lookout which is surrounded by groves of aspen trees – take Hwy.
-532 (ski run rd.)
-1 mile and turn right on dirt road for 4 more miles, following signs.
+Visiting local parks is a great way to enjoy the outdoors in Ruidoso.
+Two Rivers Park is located behind the visitor’s center on the 700 block of Sudderth.
+Schoolhouse Park is on the 500 block of Sudderth near the swimming pool, and Cedar Creek Day/Picnic Area is just a mile west of the Smokey Bear Ranger Station on Cedar Creek Drive.
+To get to scenic Monjeau Lookout, surrounded by aspen trees and offering stunning views, take Hwy.
+532 (Ski Run Road) 1 mile, turn right on the marked dirt road, and drive 4 miles, following the signs.

-Located just east of the race track in Ruidoso Downs this world class museum has a kid’s corner to complement its displays of carriages, Indian artifacts and many significant items from settling the West.
-Outside young and older eyes as well will be amazed at the larger than life sized bronze horse sculptures.
-Open daily 10-10, year-round.
+Located just east of the race track in Ruidoso Downs, this world-class museum has a dedicated children’s section to complement its displays of carriages, Native American artifacts, Western historical items, and a well-stocked gift shop.
+Outside the museum, young and old eyes alike will be amazed at the larger than life-sized bronze horse sculptures.
+Open 9am–5pm; closed Tuesdays and Wednesdays.

 Kids love to get out in the woods.
-There are hundreds of trails to explore in the Lincoln National Forest along with many developed campsites.
-Ask us at Condotel about our favorite spots or stop by the Smokey Bear Ranger Station (257-4095) for official information and maps.
+There are hundreds of trails to explore in the Lincoln National Forest, along with many developed campsites.
+Be sure and ask the friendly folks at Condotel about their favorite trails, and stop by the Smokey Bear Ranger Station (575-257-4095) for official information and maps.

 Everyone loves to get wet on a hot day.
-Next to the tennis courts and Schoolhouse Park on Sudderth Drive the municipal pool is open during the summer months.
-A small admission fee is required – go ahead and pay the extra for the use of the big slide.
-It’s a blast.
+Next to the tennis courts and Schoolhouse Park on Sudderth Drive, the municipal pool is open during the summer months.
+A small admission fee is required.
+Go ahead and pay the extra for the use of the giant slide… it’s a blast!

-North Park is Ruidoso’s only skateboard park and it is free.
-Located next to the fire station on White Mountain Drive this park has a variety of ramps and rails.
-It is open all year with lighting for evening riding fun.
+North Park is Ruidoso’s only skateboard park, and it is free to use.
+Located next to the fire station on White Mountain Drive, this park has a variety of ramps and rails.
+It is open all year, with lighting for boarding fun in the evening.

-Pony rides for the young ones here!
-The Corral is located at Two Rivers Park near the Visitor’s center on Sudderth Drive.
-Open daily in the summer and weekends the rest of the year.
+Pony rides for the young ones, here!
+The Kids Corral is located at Two Rivers Park, near the Visitors Center on Sudderth Drive.
+Open daily in the summer and open on weekends the rest of the year.
+(575) 257-7836

 1129 Mechem Drive Ruidoso